Benign prostatic hyperplasia (BPH), or enlarged prostate, affects men across the globe and has a major influence on their quality of life.

 Benign prostatic hyperplasia is defined as the noncancerous growth of prostate tissue.
 The condition causes a wide range of lower urinary tract symptoms in men.

-The most common BPH symptoms include urinary frequency, difficulty starting urination, urinary urgency, nocturia (frequent urination at night), weak urine stream, urinary incontinence, inability to completely empty the bladder, just to name a few.
+The most common BPH symptoms include urinary frequency, difficulty starting urination, urinary urgency, nocturia (frequent urination at night), weak urine stream, urinary incontinence, and inability to empty the bladder, just to name a few.

-Factors that play a role in the development of enlarged prostate include hormonal imbalance, aging, family history, sedentary lifestyle, diabetes, and heart disease.
+Factors that play a role in the development of an enlarged prostate include hormonal imbalance, aging, family history, sedentary lifestyle, diabetes, and heart disease.

 When not treated properly, prostate enlargement can lead to kidney damage, bladder damage, bladder stones, urinary tract infection (UTI), and urinary retention.